BloomTech-Labs/expresswash-be/README.md

 ---

-The GET `users/available/:id` Endpoint returns the following JSON information:
+The GET `users/available/:city` Endpoint returns the following JSON information:
-Takes a valid user id in the url.
+Takes a city name in the url.

 ```#!json
 [